srowhani/mmlind.github.io/about.md

 permalink: /about/
 ---

-I'm Matt[hias Michael] Lind, short Matt, a hobby hacker and artificial intelligence (more accurately machine intelligence) enthusiast based in Shanghai.
+I'm Matt[hias Michael] Lind, a hobby hacker and artificial intelligence (more accurately machine intelligence) enthusiast based in Shanghai.

 ### Machine Intelligence